-Non-employee directors are also offered the option to participate in our deferred compensation plan.
-The deferred compensation plan allows a participant to defer a percentage or sum of his or her compensation and earn interest on that deferred compensation at a rate equal to the 10-year Treasury bill rate (as in effect at the beginning of each calendar month) plus 1.5%.
+Our non-employee directors are also offered the option to participate in a directors' deferred compensation plan.
+This plan allows a participant to defer a percentage or sum of his or her compensation and earn interest on that deferred compensation at a rate equal to the 10-year Treasury bill rate (as in effect at the beginning of each calendar month) plus 1.5%.
+The compensation of our directors during 2019 is detailed in the Director Compensation Table, which can be found on page 45 of this proxy statement.